Patanjalijoshi/-Arduino---LED-blink/README.md

 # Arduino---LED-blink
-This repository deals with blinking an led using arduino

-## LED Blink
 This a basic experiment in which an led is connected to an arduino and is made to blink

 ### Components used: